 At Ultrasafe we are specialists in design, installation, commissioning and servicing of domestic and residential fire sprinkler systems.
 We have many years of experience and numerous happy customers, case studies and testimonials.

 Fire sprinklers not only make a property safer but also enable more open plan designs.
 The design and installation details of a fire sprinkler system depends on the size and style of the property as well as the nature of its use and of course on the water supply.
-Broadly there are two types of fire sprinkler system either it can be fed from the mains or from a tank and pump.
+Broadly there are two types of fire sprinkler system either it can be fed from the mains or fed from a tank with a pump.

 As the name suggests this is a fire sprinkler system fed directly by the town water main.
 As such there is no need to store the water in a tank or pump the water around the system.
 However a town water main fire sprinkler system is reliant on the consistency of water pressure provided by your local utility company.

 If the town water mains supply in your building can not meet these criteria and a new supply is not an option then a stored water supply should be used.

 Pump and Tank Fire Sprinklers – this system is fed from water stored in a tank and pumped to the sprinklers.

 Ultrasafe offer servicing, testing, maintenance and servicing on all our fire sprinkler systems for more information please go to our page on Servicing and Maintenance of Fire Sprinklers.